 I thought it might be helpful what kind of drawings we give when working with local steel workers- I get so many questions about that too!
 Here is what we sent over.
 It is so not fancy, guys.

 Phew!
 Long post… but lots of information about this brick fireplace makeover I wanted to include for you!
 If you are taking on your fireplaces, I’d love to hear how it goes!
-Or if you’re planning to use a paint sprayer indoors for the first time, I’d love to hear about that as well!
-Shoot me an email [email protected] or tag me on social @colleenpastoor!
+Or if you’re planning to use a paint sprayer indoors for the first time, you can check out this guide right here!

 Big thank you again to Wagner SprayTech for sponsoring this brick fireplace makeover!
 I can’t wait to show you what other projects I have in the works using paint sprayers… so many exciting things this year!